Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

 \subsection{Qualitative comparison}

-We qualitatively compare the datasets regarding three main factors that represent viable characteristics in CDCR.
+We qualitatively compare the datasets regarding three factors that represent the main characteristics in CDCR.
 First, properties of the topic composition of the CDCR datasets.
 Second, how each dataset defines which phrases should become coreference mentions, i.e., candidates for a single coreference chain, and how these phrases should be annotated.
 Third, how coreferential chains are constructed, i.e., which relations link the coreferential anaphora.
+To conclude the qualitative analysis, we perform a small reannotation experiment and take a few exemplary entities and events from ECB+ and annotate mentions and coreference chains for them following a coding book of NewsWCL50.